 Safeguarding the Constitution

-The U.S. Constitution provided for a Supreme Court and a system of lower federal courts established by Congress.
-The Judiciary Act of 1789 began that process, and through the years the federal court system has evolved into a hierarchy of 94 Federal District Courts, 13 Courts of Appeals, and the Supreme Court.
+The U.S. Constitution provides for a Supreme Court and a system of lower federal courts established by Congress.
+The Judiciary Act of 1789 began that process, and through the years the federal court system has evolved into a hierarchy of 94 Federal District Courts, 13 Courts of Appeal, and the Supreme Court.

 The Judicial Branch governs the constitutionality of the laws created by Congress and provides the legal means to challenge the way the laws are enforced.

 Instead of campaigning for votes on Election Day, federal judges and Supreme Court justices are nominated by the president, approved by the Senate, and they serve lifetime appointments.

 The federal district courts rule on civil cases between individuals or organizations from different states or on matters concerning the Constitution.
 Criminal cases are tried before a federal judge when charges are being brought by the United States government or when the dispute is regarding the constitutionality of a law.
 There are 89 courts among the 50 states, one in DC, and one in each of the four U.S. territories.